mido/mido/docs/messages.rst

     >>> msg.hex()
     '90 00 40'

-You can turn bytes back into messages with the :doc:`parser <parsing>`.
+You can turn bytes back into messages with the :doc:`/parser <parsing>`.

 The Time Attribute